amorist/awesome/README.md

 ## Others

+- [Kedreamix/Awesome-Talking-Head-Synthesis](https://github.com/Kedreamix/Awesome-Talking-Head-Synthesis) - 💬 An extensive collection of exceptional resources dedicated to the captivating world of talking face synthesis!   ⭐ If you find this repo useful, please give it a star! 🤩
 - [pengxiao-song/awesome-chinese-legal-resources](https://github.com/pengxiao-song/awesome-chinese-legal-resources) - 📝 An Awesome Collection of Chinese Legal Dataset and Relevant Resources. 致力于收集全面的中文法律数据源
 - [yolain/ComfyUI-Yolain-Workflows](https://github.com/yolain/ComfyUI-Yolain-Workflows) - Some awesome comfyui workflows in here, and they are built using the comfyui-easy-use node package.
 - [birobirobiro/awesome-shadcn-ui](https://github.com/birobirobiro/awesome-shadcn-ui) - A curated list of awesome things related to shadcn/ui.